There are several types of permits available. To avoid delays, be sure that you choose the correct one for the problem you are experiencing.

 Students must provide two section options.
 If no other section fits your schedule, you will need to rearrange your other classes.
 If you are still unable to find a suitable alternative section you must provide the reason why you must have the particular section you are requesting.
 Requests with only one section option will be given lowest priority.

 Students must verify that all prerequisites have been met for the course they are requesting.
 The prerequisite must appear on your NJIT Transcript.
-Check your Highlander Pipeline account and the NJIT Catalog to be sure you have the required prerequisite.
+Check your Highlander Pipeline account and the NJIT Undergraduate catalog or NJIT Graduate catalog to be sure you have the required prerequisite.

 A Closed Course Permit WILL NOT solve other registration issues (prerequisite, major, year, etc).
 We suggest you check to see if you are eligible to register for a course by registering for an open section.
 If you are unable to register you will receive an error.
 To resolve other registration issues, submit a General Permit Request.